 Can Ginger Beer Help with Pregnancy Nausea or Morning Sickness?

 Ginger beer also has the potential to reduce symptoms of pregnancy-related nausea or morning sickness.

 For example, a 2016 study found that consuming ginger effectively reduced morning sickness symptoms in pregnant women compared to participants who received a placebo (source: Integrative Medicine Insights).

-However, there is little information about the actual amount of ginger in ginger beer and how that compares to the concentration of ginger in other remedies, such as ginger tea or ginger drops.
+However, there is little information about the actual amount of ginger extract in it and how that compares to the concentration of ginger in other remedies, such as ginger tea or ginger drops.

 For more information regarding consuming ginger during pregnancy, check out this article here.